 For we labor diligently to write, to persuade our children, and also our brethren, to believe in Christ, and to be reconciled to God; for we know that after all we can do, it is by grace that we are saved.

-Nephi is clear that it is by the grace of God and His Son that we are saved.
-His personal illustration is his observance of the Law of Moses.
-Everything that Nephi did and taught his people to do concerning the Law of Moses was to help them come unto Christ and be “alive” in Him, even though the Law of Moses was “dead” to them (see 2 Nephi 25:25-27).
+Nephi is clear that it is by the grace of God and His Son Jesus Christ that we are saved.
+Nephi’s personal illustration is his observance of the Law of Moses.
+Everything that Nephi did and taught his people to do concerning the Law of Moses was to help them come unto Christ and be “alive” in Him even though the Law of Moses was “dead” to them (see 2 Nephi 25:25-27).